How can we reduce aviation inequalities for women pilots?

-Airways Aviation, an aviation academy, have launched a programme to help and support women who want to become pilots.
+Airways Aviation, an aviation academy, has launched a programme to help and support women who want to become pilots.
 There are extreme gender inequalities within the aviation industry, they are therefore hoping to change this by empowering them and facilitating their training.

 Behind the Times